-The Interstate Bridge provides a critical connection between Oregon and Washington that supports local jobs and families, and is a vital trade route for regional, national and international economies.
+The Interstate Bridge provides a critical connection between Oregon and Washington that supports local jobs and families, and is a vital trade route for regional, national, and international economies.

 Over 143,000 vehicles cross the Interstate Bridge each weekday.
-Within a 24-hour period, the bridge corridor experiences 7 to 10 hours of congestion during peak travel times due to congestion and safety issues, affecting commuters, freight transportation, and public transit.
+Each day, the bridge corridor experiences up to 10 hours of congestion during peak travel times due to high vehicle volumes and safety issues, affecting commuters, freight transportation, and public transit.
 The area's current crash rate is over three times higher than statewide averages, with collisions resulting not just in fender-benders, but fatalities as well.